MuhammetSonmez/Pairwise-Stacked-Neural-Classifier/README.md

 The model has shown to be effective in tasks such as opinionated text classification, low-resource learning, and imbalanced multi-class datasets.

-## License

-This work is licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license.

-Commercial use of this model or its architectural components requires explicit permission from the author.
-Please contact for licensing inquiries.